All Products

 2. Check whether many other server-side errors occurred before the spike.

-3. Increase the concurrency limit of your Alibaba Cloud account.
+3. Increase the concurrency limit for your Alibaba Cloud account.

-4. Reduce the sizes of the object pool and connection pool, and limit the maximum concurrency using the upper limit of the object pool.
+4. Reduce the sizes of the object pool and connection pool.
+You can also limit the maximum concurrency using the upper limit of the object pool.

-5. Upgrade the server configuration or increase the number of servers.
+5. Upgrade your server configuration or increase the number of servers.

 Exception 6: All tasks slow down as the concurrency increases